 I’ve been dreading writing this review.
 I’ve been putting it off.
 I’ve been typing and deleting, trying to form sentences that adequately explain my feelings without sounding like a total grump.

-But I think I’m going to sound like a grump no matter what, because I just don’t like the Jimmyjane Form 6.
+But I’m going to sound like a grump no matter what, because I really don’t like the Jimmyjane Form 6.
 Sometimes, I come quite close to loathing it.
-Yet I’m simultaneously aware that others can and do love this toy, and I objectively see why: it’s rechargeable, waterproof, has dual motors, is double-ended, and feels very unique both externally and internally.
-That is all true, but for me, using the Form 6 tends to put me in a bad mood.
+A few people like this toy, and I objectively see why: it’s rechargeable, waterproof, has dual motors, is double-ended, and feels unique both externally and internally.
+That is all true, but for me, using the Form 6 puts me in a bad mood.

 The Form 6 is an expensive ($175) silicone vibrator.
 Due to the motors inside, the whole toy is hard as a rock.
 It’s covered in matte silicone, but the stiffness makes it feel almost like coated plastic.
 The smaller end is 1 1/4″ in diameter, while the larger end is 1 3/4″.
 The entire toy is 7″ long.
-There’s a seam all around the body of the Form 6 — a bit obnoxious if you expect this one to be seamless.
+There’s a seam all around the body of the Form 6, because that’s how Jimmyjane rolls.
+Enjoy.

 One cool thing: the Form 6 charges magnetically when placed on its black charging dock.
 The dock also has a top part that can close over the toy and tuck it away, which is a great touch.
 (The newer G3 version doesn’t have this, just a small charging base.)
 The Form 6 is fully charged after four hours.
 When the toy is removed from the charging dock, its lights blink to indicate how charged it is.
 Again, a great touch.
 The Form 6 also comes with a 3-year warranty.